 Bring a list of your medications

-You could also put all the medications in a bag and bring them with you to your appointment, although a detailed list with dosages will take less time for your doctor to review.
+You could also put all the medications in a bag and bring them with you to your appointment, but a detailed list with dosages will take less time for your doctor to review.

 Recruit a friend or family member

-Ask your partner, trusted friend, or family member to come with you to your appointment (as long as pandemic rules allow it).
+You might ask a partner, trusted friend, or family member to attend your appointment with you.
 They can take notes so you can stay focused on the conversation with your doctor.

 They can also remind you of any questions you’ve forgotten to ask or issues you were planning to bring up.
 You’ll also have a supportive person to champion you if needed.